parkerjgit/algorithms/readme.md

 2. reduce elements of an array to single value: sum, factorial
 5. flatten a matrix or jagged 2d array.
 6. flatten a deeply nested jagged array.

+**Problems**

 5. apply/restore a permutation of an array
 5. paritition an array into 2/3 with 1/2 pointers: even/odd, dutch flag, 3-stack, lt/gt around pivot
 6. delete dups from sorted/unsortted array.
-4. find some combination of items in an array (that satisfy a condition) with single pass + hash (e.g., two/three/zero sum)
+4. find/count some combination of items in an array (that satisfy a condition) with single pass + hash (e.g., two/three/zero sum)
 7. find max spread.
+6. find kth smallest (in nlogk, and n time)
 5. implement stack/heap/map with an array.
-6. find kth smallest (in nlogk, and n time)

 #### linked-list -